-All NDNA members and staff will be responsible for monitoring the Code of Conduct and investigations into allegations that members have broken the code and any sanctions will be made following the NDNA Code of Conduct – Procedures.
+All NDNA members and staff will be responsible for monitoring this Code of Conduct and investigations into allegations that members have broken the code and any sanctions will be made following the NDNA Code of Conduct – Complaints Procedure.

-NDNA Code of Conduct for Members – Procedures
+NDNA Code of Conduct for Members – Complaints Procedure

-This Code of Conduct is intended to clarify the procedure to be followed in circumstances where the Strategic Board is considering the exercise of its right to expel a member for conduct prejudicial to NDNA under article 13(e) of the Articles of Association.
+This Code of Conduct is intended to clarify the procedure to be followed in circumstances where the Strategic Board is considering the exercising of its right to sanction a member for conduct prejudicial to NDNA under article 13(e) of the Articles of Association.

-To ensure that the Code of Conduct is upheld, from time to time it may be necessary to conduct investigations into instances of misconduct or complaints against NDNA members.
+- To ensure that this Code of Conduct is upheld, from time to time it may be necessary to conduct investigations into instances of misconduct or complaints against NDNA members.
 These investigations: